What Clients Need To Know About Web Site Design:

 What's in a (Domain) Name?

-Tip: avoid names with characters that can be easily confused such as 0, O, and especially 1, l, I.
+Tip: avoid names with characters that can be easily confused such as '0' or 'O', and especially '1', 'l', and 'I'.

 How Domain Names Work?

 Your domain name (e.g., somecompany.com) is distributed over the Internet by a number of different organizations, but a registrar must be hired to manage your name and maintain your ownership of the domain name.
-The name can be moved from one registrar to another, but that can be problematic.
+The name can be moved from one registrar to another, but that can be problematic, so be careful to pick an established registrar with good terms and a reputation for service.

 Hosting Your Domain